jalapenopuzzle/PrusaSlicer/doc/How to build - Mac OS.md

 and then open the `PrusaSlicer.xcodeproj` file.
 This should open up XCode where you can perform build using the GUI or perform other tasks.

+### Running Unit Tests

+For the most complete unit testing, use the Debug build option `-DCMAKE_BUILD_TYPE=Debug` when running cmake.
+Without the Debug build, internal assert statements are not tested.

+To run all the unit tests:

+    cd build
+    make test

+To run a specific unit test:

+    cd build/tests/

+Then run one of the following:

+    ./arrange/arrange_tests
+    ./fff_print/fff_print_tests
+    ./libslic3r/libslic3r_tests
+    ./sla_print/sla_print_tests
+    ./slic3rutils/slic3rutils_tests
+    ./thumbnails/thumbnails_tests

 ### Note on Mac OS X SDKs

 By default PrusaSlicer builds against whichever SDK is the default on the current system.